Sinus Augmentation in Pocatello, ID

 Dr. Baker and his surgical team will customize sinus lift surgery to best meet your specific needs.
 To begin sinus lift surgery, we will make a small incision in the jawbone in which we will gain access to the sinus membrane.
 The next step of sinus lift surgery will gently reposition the sinus membrane away from the jawbone, creating adequate space for the bone grafting materials to be placed.
 Following the placement of the bone grafting material, it will take 4-10 months for the graft to properly take and regenerate bone growth.
 If the graft successfully promotes local bone growth, you should be a proper candidate for dental implant surgery.

-What Should I Expect After A Sinus Lift In Pocatello, ID?
+What Should I Expect After A Sinus Lift?

 Following a sinus lift, you may experience some mild swelling, discomfort, and sensitivity.
 These symptoms can be managed with prescribed or suggested medications.
 Immediately following your sinus lift procedure, it is important to rest and allow your body the day to recuperate.
 A soft diet is recommended until your surgical site heals further.
 When you resume brushing your teeth, it is important to not disturb the surgical site.
 The following day after your sinus lift, gentle rinsing is allowed to maintain proper oral hygiene.